jrizo0/pulumaz/README.md

 After cloning the repo:

 - Change all references to `pulumaz` to your project/org name
-- Remove the package functions-build-target (was just for reference for how the out build of the functions pckg should look like)
+- Remove the package `functions-build-target` (was just for reference for how the output build of the functions pckg should look like)
 - Add github secrets: `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID`, `ARM_TENANT_ID`, `PULUMI_ACCESS_TOKEN`

 # Functions package deployment